pimlie/nuxt-optout/README.md

 ## How does this package work?

+> Do not trust this package to work flawlessly.
+Also make sure to set `telemetry: false` in your nuxt.config to tell nuxt/telemetry you want to opt-out

 ### Using a Yarn resolution

-> Only works when you are using yarn as package manager and will still sent telemetry if you use npm by mistake
+> Only works when you are using yarn as package manager and could still sent telemetry if you use npm by mistake

 If you only use yarn you can add a resolution entry in your package.json.
 The default export of this package is a noop function that does nothing: